A Very English Scandal (TV series): Critical reception

 A Very English Scandal received very positive reviews.
 On Rotten Tomatoes, it holds an approval rating of 97% based on 68 reviews, with an average rating of 8.80/10.
 Rotten Tomatoes's critical consensus reads, "Hugh Grant and Ben Whishaw impress in A Very English Scandal, an equally absorbing and appalling look at British politics and society".
 Metacritic gives the miniseries a weighted average rating of 84 out of 100, based on 17 critics, indicating "universal acclaim".
 In 2019, the series was ranked 76th on The Guardians list of the 100 best TV shows of the 21st century.

-The real Norman Scott spoke out about the show's characterisation of him and its portrayal of his life.
-He told the Irish News that "Artistic license is fine but this isn't my story.
+Norman Scott spoke out about the show's characterisation of him and its portrayal of his life.
+He told the Irish News that "Artistic licence is fine but this isn't my story.
 And there's nothing funny about someone trying to kill you...I'm portrayed as this poor, mincing, little gay person ...
 I also come across as a weakling and I've never been a weakling".